Jammu & Kashmir National Conference: 1996 onwards

-In Jammu and Kashmir state assembly elections in 1996, the JKNC led by Abdullah was awarded the election yet again winning 57 seats out of a total 87.
-This election like its predecessors has been deemed to be rigged and Abdullah stepped down in 2000.
+In the Jammu and Kashmir state assembly elections in 1996, the JKNC led by Abdullah was awarded the election yet again winning 57 seats out of a total 87.
+Like its predecessors, this election has been deemed to be rigged and Abdullah stepped down in 2000.
 His son, Omar Abdullah then took up the reins of power in the state.
 But in 2002 state assembly elections, the JKNC won only 28 seats, with the Jammu and Kashmir People's Democratic Party (PDP) emerging in the Kashmir Valley as a contender for power.
 In the December 2008 state assembly elections, no single party was able to get the majority.
 The JKNC led by Farooq's son Omar Abdullah emerged as a single largest party, winning 28 seats.
 After the elections, on 30 December 2008 the JKNC formed an alliance with the INC which had won 17 seats.
-Omar Abdullah became the Chief Minister of this coalition government on 5 January 2009.
+Omar Abdullah became the chief minister of this coalition government on 5 January 2009.

 JKNC and INC contested 2009 general election in alliance.
 INC won all the two seats of Jammu region but lost Ladakh seat to NC rebel who contested as an independent candidate.
 NC won all the three seats of the Kashmir Valley in 2009.

-During this period the JKNC has experienced increasing controversies over the Accession of Kashmir to India.
+During this period, the JKNC has experienced increasing controversies over the Accession of Kashmir to India.
 Protests against the government in 2010 when approximately 100 protesters (one as young as 11) were killed as the result of live ammunition being fired by state paramilitary forces.
 A torture scandal was exposed by the WikiLeaks, revelations which were subsequently aired on Channel 4.

 In the 2014 general election, the NC contested the election in an alliance with Indian National Congress but did not win a single seat.
 Out of six seats in the state, PDP and Bharatiya Janata Party (BJP) won three each.

-During 2014 Jammu and Kashmir Legislative Assembly election, INC broke its alliance with JKNC.
+During the 2014 Jammu and Kashmir Legislative Assembly election, INC broke its alliance with JKNC.
 JKNC contested all the assembly seats but won only 15 seats, a decrease of 13 seats.
 PDP won 28 seats and became the largest party in the assembly followed by BJP winning 25 seats.
 Omar Abdullah resigned as a chief minister on 24 December 2014.